Rudolph stared into the mirror.

 away.

-Rudolph watched his fluffy tail as he receded into the
+Rudolph watched his fluffy tail as he receded into

 distance.
 Easy for him to say, he thought bitterly.
 He'd